Privacy notice for empty homes grant

 Any personal information we capture about you is processed under the terms of GDPR and the councils’ Data Protection Policy which can be found at: Data Protection Policy

 Under GDPR you can ask for access to information we hold about you.
 This is called a data subject access request; you will need to request this information in writing.
-To help you in this process we have prepared a Data Subject Access Request form that you can download and complete.
+To help you in this process please complete the online Data Subject Access Request form.
 You will be required to provide proof of identity in person.
 We must respond to you within one month – if we feel the request is complex we may ask for an extension of this period.

 If the information we provide is incorrect you must write to us and tell us what information is incorrect and ask that it be corrected.
 If we do not agree that the information is incorrect you may ask us to record your disagreement – more information on your rights under GDPR can be found at: Data Protection Policy

 If you wish to complain about the way in which your request has been processed then your complaint will be dealt with as a Step Two complaint in accordance with our complaints procedure